Select a theme for the best reading experience

 Last updated: October 9, 2025 • ~45 min read

-Note: This paper has some under developed ideas, 2nd draft is in progress with more deeper better ideas.
+Note: This paper has some underdeveloped ideas; a 2nd draft is in progress with deeper, more refined arguments.

 This critique, however, posits that this is a mischaracterization of the objection's force.
 The objection is not rooted in mere prejudice, but in a justifiable asymmetry of knowledge.
 The core of the counter-argument maintains: